-On Monday we went directly with “empty stomach” at 5:20 a.m. for meditation and then to the yoga class.
-For breakfast there was the infamous Kichidi with an extra banana one last time.
+On Monday we went directly with “empty stomach” for meditation at 5:20 am and then to the yoga class.
+For breakfast we had the infamous Kichidi with an extra banana for one last time.
 This brings the intestinal cleansing cum fasting cure from last weekend to an end.
-The following meals have then been gradually adapted to the original ashram meal during the week 🙂
+The following meals have then been gradually adapted to the original ashram meal within the week :).

-We also started our internship week and I had the pleasure of teaching two of my three yoga classes.
-After being “just” a yoga student for almost three weeks, I really enjoyed finally teaching a group of yoga students myself and applying the newly gained knowledge.
+We also started our practicum week and I had the pleasure of teaching two of my three yoga classes.
+After having been “only” a yoga student for almost three weeks, I really enjoyed finally teaching a group of yoga students myself and applying the newly gained knowledge.

 In addition, it was my turn this week to assist our guru Vishva ji in class.
 It is impressive how he creates this space for eighty yoga students every day and shares his knowledge with them and it is nice to be able to participate in it.

-Also we had the Yogini Sadhvi Bhagavati ji with us a very inspiring evening satsang (literally meaning: in the presence of truth) in the ashram…
+One evening Yogini Sadhvi Bhagavati ji shared with us a very inspiring satsang (literally meaning: in the presence of truth) in the ashram…

-Otherwise, the week revolved around intense yoga asanas, advanced pranayama workshops, the history of yoga and the planning of yoga internships, including teaching and participating in the hours of my class mates.
+Otherwise, the week revolved around intense yoga asanas, advanced pranayama workshops, the history of yoga and the planning of yoga practicums, including teaching and participating in the classes of my class mates.

-In the meantime, our course has grown into a great community.
-This happens when you breathe together, teach your intestines, are together around the clock, learn and practice yoga.
+In the meantime, our group has grown into a great community.
+This happens when you breathe together, clean your intestines together and be around with each other all day and night doing yoga.

-The days are filled with yoga, whether through the Asana and Pranayama practice, during the fire ceremony, at karma yoga, when we serve the meals, chanting at the common mantra and singing Khirtan, exchanging yoga philosophy or taking the meals with care.
+The days are filled with yoga, whether through the Asana and Pranayama practice, during the fire ceremony, at karma yoga, when we serve the meals, chanting on mantra and singing Khirtan, exchanging yoga philosophy or taking the meals with awareness.

-Not only are we trained here to become holistic yoga teachers, but also the opportunity to lead a yogi life in an Ahsram community for 6 weeks is a unique experience.
+Not only are we trained here to become holistic yoga teachers, but also have the opportunity to lead a yogi life in an Ahsram community for 6 weeks.
+That is a unique experience.